 Instructions

-- Halfway through the previous step, heat oven to 200°F. Wash your glass jars with water and detergent, rinsing well.
-Then line them up in a deep pan, and place in the warm oven for 15-20 minutes.
+- Sterilize the Jars.
+About 30 minutes into the previous step, heat the oven to 200°F (90°C).
+Wash your jars with water and detergent, rinsing well.
+Line them up in a deep pan, and place the pan in the oven for 15-20 minutes.
 This will sterilize them.
-Take out of the oven and don't touch.
+When done, transfer the pan with hot, sterilized jars to a working area carefully.
+Avoid touching.

 Video